kivuto/e5huptheme/README.md

 3. Under theme, click on the name displayed and paste the URL of your stylesheet it  	(In this case: http://git.onthehub.com/e5hupTheme2014/theme-files/hup.css)

+### STEP 3 - Upload banner ###
+1. Click on 'Attachments'
+2. If there is already a banner, make sure to delete it
+3. Upload your new banner my clicking 'New'